mattermost/docs/source/install/cloud-changelog.md

 ### Known Issues
  - The Playbooks left-hand sidebar does not update when a user is added to a run or playbook without a refresh.
- - The runs and playbooks in the Playbooks left-hand sidebar does not have dot-menus that allow interaction with each item [MM-44752](https://mattermost.atlassian.net/browse/MM-44752).
+ - The runs and playbooks in the Playbooks left-hand sidebar don't have dot-menus that allow interaction with each item [MM-44752](https://mattermost.atlassian.net/browse/MM-44752).
  - On the new Boards RHS from the channel Apps Bar, channel members who are not board admins are incorrectly able to see the **Unlink** board button.
 However, selecting the button doesn't actually unlink the board unless the user is a board admin [issue-focalboard-3600](https://github.com/mattermost/focalboard/issues/3600).
  - On Boards, selecting the **+ New** button below a column on the Kanban view doesn't always create a new card.
 As a workaround, set a new default card template by going to the dropdown menu from the blue **New** button on the header of the board, opening the **Options** menu on any card template, and selecting **Set as default** [issue-focalboard-3676](https://github.com/mattermost/focalboard/issues/3676).